A variety of stakeholders must be involved to make your Elementary Road Safety (ERS) project a success.

 Set up and plan the first team meeting

 Once you have your group together, you need to meet.
-Work with your local officials to see if any existing local traffic data exists on your school zone and review that information early on.
+Work with your local officials to see if any existing local traffic data is available for your school zone and review that information early on.

 You will need to set up a plan to recruit volunteers, whether from your committee or further out in the community, for data collection and survey work you’ll do to gather the information you need before you make any decisions on safety interventions to pursue.